o3de/o3de.org/content/docs/welcome-guide/tours/editor-tour.md

 ## Launch O3DE Editor

 O3DE Editor can be launched by opening the shortcut placed on your desktop during installation, or by launching the `Editor.exe` application from your O3DE build or installation directory (example: `o3de/<version>/bin/Windows/profile/Default`).
-You will be greeted by **Project Manager** which will allow you to choose or create a project.
+You're greeted by **Project Manager** which allows you to choose or create a project.
 When you choose a project, O3DE Editor launches, and you're given the option to create a new level or load an existing level.
 Levels aren't just environments.
 Levels are complex assets with many files that represent a section of your project.
 In general, levels are stored in named subdirectories of the project's `Levels` directory.

 ## O3DE Editor default layout